awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pool-settings-adaptive-authentication.md

 **Note**
 In the new Amazon Cognito console, you can view user event history in the **Users** tab\.

-To see the sign\-in history for a user, you can choose the user from **Users and groups** in the Amazon Cognito console\.
+To see the sign\-in history for a user, you can choose the user from the **Users** tab in the Amazon Cognito console\.
 Amazon Cognito retains user event history for two years\.

 ![\[User event history\]](http://docs.aws.amazon.com/cognito/latest/developerguide/)![\[User event history\]](http://docs.aws.amazon.com/cognito/latest/developerguide/)![\[User event history\]](http://docs.aws.amazon.com/cognito/latest/developerguide/)